mcboyd-bu/Website/docs/labs/lab5.rst

 """""""""""""""""""""

 * Explore the SLAM visualization using the Lidar.
-* Use the Lidar module to extract Lidar information.
+* Use the :ref:`library:lidar` to extract Lidar information.
 * Use the Lidar information to respond to objects around the car.

 =====================